shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 --feature_retention_percentile: features present in fewer than this percent of samples are dropped
 ```

+The default value for the feature_retention_percentile is 50% (0.50)

 #### Impute Missing Values

 Goal: to impute missing values by a minimium number.